kgulwa/BLOGGER/README.md

 # README

+BLOOGER
-BLOOGER is a simple blog application built with Ruby on Rails.
+Is a simple blog application built with Ruby on Rails.
 It's users can sign up, log in, create post, edit and delete the.
 Everyone can see the posts even if they are not users of the application.

 FEATURES: